Safiullah55555/SocialApplication/README.md

 ## Features

 - User authentication and profile management
-- Create and delete posts with optional images
+- Create, edit and delete posts with optional images
-- Like and comment on posts
+- Like and comment(and edit/delete) on posts
 - Follow other users
 - Real-time notifications for likes, comments, and follows
 - Responsive design for desktop and mobile